wallarm/product-documentation/docs/latest/admin-en/configure-parameters-en.md

 Sets the maximum amount of shared memory that the Wallarm upload of the requests/statistics from the denylisted IPs can consume.

-With an average record size of 400 bytes, and `wallarm_acl_export_shm_size` of 64MB, the process can handle approximately 160,000 records simultaneously.
-Increasing the memory by two doubles the module's capacity in a linear fashion.

 !!! info
     This parameter is set inside the http block.